CollectorsQuest/collectorsquest.com/web/blog/wp-content/plugins/slidedeck-lite-for-wordpress/readme.txt

 * Initial beta release with basic SlideDeck creation, management, and placement.

 == Upgrade Notice ==

+= 1.4.8 =
+Final Update.
+Bug fixes for compatibility with WordPress 3.5.

 = 1.4.2 =
 Update to SlideDeck JavaScript Core 1.3.0 to accommodate for new skin bundle.